When performing your second inventory, you can use the List view to save time when counting.

 When all of your areas have been saved, you’ll be asked to review and submit the inventory.

-The Inventory Review screen shows for each item, your count from the previous inventory, any deliveries during this period, the current count, and then it will either show the consumption or a stock error.
+The Inventory Review screen shows for each item, your count from the previous inventory, any invoices added during this period, the current count, and then it will either show the consumption or a stock error.

 Consumption is your usage of products between any two inventories.

-Consumption = Starting Inventory + Deliveries - Ending Inventory
+Consumption = Starting Inventory + Invoices - Ending Inventory

 A stock error, also known as negative consumption, means that your inventory count increased without a reason to account for it.
 This is commonly due to a miscount on either the previous or current inventory, or a missed, or misdated invoice.